GOLF INSTRUCTION AND TRAINING COURSES

 Ball Flight

-If you have taken our training courses you know that we often use plastic, wiffle-style golf balls for many of the at-home learning exercises.
+If you have taken our online training courses you know that we often use plastic, wiffle-style golf balls for many of the at-home learning exercises.

 It is best to set up your shot such that it is either directly into any wind that may be blowing, or directly in line with the wind.
 A headwind wind will accentuate any flaw in your swing.
 A moderate or strong side wind might cause movement of the ball that is not due to your swing.